Partial order on passive states and Hoffman majorization in quantum thermodynamics: Passive states and passivity-preserving quantum operations

 This property can be used to provide an explicit characterization of qubit passivity-preserving operations in terms of five (incoherent) Kraus operators, as shown in Appendix \ref{append:qubits}.
 It is also noted in this Appendix that qubit passivity-preserving operations enjoy another nice physical property, in terms of a Stinespring dilation comprising an energy-preserving unitary operation and a passive environment.

-Now, coming back to input and output systems $S$ and $S'$ of arbitrary dimensions, but restricting to strictly incoherent passivity-preserving operations from pure states to pure states (with some restriction on the states), it appears that such operations can be explicitly characterized in terms of incoherent Kraus operators as follows.
+Now consider the case where the input and output systems $S$ and $S'$ have the same (arbitrary) dimension.
+By restricting to strictly incoherent passivity-preserving operations from pure states to pure states (with some restriction on the states), it appears that such operations can be explicitly characterized in terms of incoherent Kraus operators as follows.